 AI consulting is not a single service.
 Every legitimate engagement covers four distinct layers, and vendors vary significantly in which ones they are actually capable of delivering.

 Layer 4: Change management and adoption.
 AI tooling that your team does not trust or understand will not get used.
-Rollout, training, and iteration loops after go-live determine whether you have a working system or an expensive proof of concept.
-Most firms underinvest here.
-The ones that do not are typically the ones whose clients renew.
+Rollout, training, approvals, and iteration loops after go-live determine whether you have a working system or an expensive proof of concept.

-An engagement worth paying for delivers all four layers.
+An engagement worth paying for makes these layers explicit.
 If a firm’s proposal scopes only Layer 1 with vague language about supporting implementation, that is not ambiguity.
 That is an accurate description of what you will receive.

 When AI Consulting Is Worth the Investment